 What has Carers UK done about this so far?

 Carers UK raised this during the passage of the Equality Act in 2010.
-More recently, we added this in our calls for carers during the 2019 General Election – for a future Government to make caring the 10th protected characteristic.
+Our carer members gave the work a big thumbs up at our Members Conference in October 2020, and we included this in our Vision 2020 strategy.
+More recently, we added this in our key asks for carers during the 2024 General Election – for a future Government to make caring the 10th protected characteristic.

 What is Carers UK doing next?